Let me indulge you with a short story.

 “Yeah alright, just walking home from the gym.
 Been working loads, weather is a bit average.”

-Bragging out of the way, the point is – if you’d told me 10 years ago that I’d be living in a Catalan speaking country of 70,000 people, consulting on technical SEO for some great clients, investing in websites and regularly flying or driving around the world, there is no chance I’d believe you.
+If you’d told me 10 years ago that I’d be living in a Catalan speaking country of 70,000 people, deeply experienced in technical SEO, investing in websites and regularly flying or driving around the world, there is no chance I’d believe you.
 I am worlds apart from the human being I was a decade ago.

 Significant Change Is Scary